actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 There are also functions that can help visualise distributions of the data.

 Take for instance the built-in functions of plot() which gives us the scatter plot between Diameter, Height and Volume.
 Via this scatterplot we will be able to deduce important relationships of variables.
-For instance, we can see that there is a extremely positive correlation between the variable Diameter and Volume simply by looking at the plots below without having to know the precise correlation coefficient.
+For instance, we can see that there is a fairly high positive correlation between the variable Diameter and Volume simply by looking at the plots below without having to know the precise correlation coefficient.

 ```r
 #Pairwise scatter plots of all variables in the trees data